Sign in to your account

 • Your test results are outside the normal range.

-• You have symptoms of high or low blood sugar, such as persistent fatigue, thirst, or blurred vision.
+• You have symptoms of high or low blood sugar, such as persistent fatigue, increased thirst, or blurred vision.

 Are There Any Risks Associated with the RBS (Random Blood Sugar) Test?